mikejsmith1985/devsmith-modular-platform/DevSmithRoles.md

 The DevSmith Modular Platform, hosted at [github.com/mikejsmith1985/devsmith-modular-platform](https://github.com/mikejsmith1985/devsmith-modular-platform), is a modular, AI-driven platform for learning, debugging, and building code.
 This document defines the roles of the **hybrid AI development team**, adhering to the DevSmith Coding Standards and Test-Driven Development (TDD) principles.
 The goal is to maintain a clean, recoverable repo with high-quality code and robust testing.

 ## System Architecture
-- **Tech Stack**: Go 1.21+ with Templ templates, HTMX for interactivity, TailwindCSS + DaisyUI
+- **Tech Stack**: React 18 + TypeScript frontend with Vite, Go 1.21+ microservices backend, devsmith-theme.css styling
 - **Database**: PostgreSQL 15+ with pgx driver, schema isolation per app
-- **Infrastructure**: Docker + Docker Compose, Nginx gateway, GitHub Actions CI/CD
+- **Infrastructure**: Docker + Docker Compose, Traefik v2.10+ gateway (port 3000), GitHub Actions CI/CD
-- **AI Integration**: Claude Haiku for documentation cleanup and workflow creation & planning), Cursor/Copilot (implementation)
+- **AI Integration**: Claude Code for architecture/planning, Cursor/Copilot for implementation

 ## Roles and Responsibilities